 2. Specialist referral treatment.
 This cover is only available with the Complete Care plan.
 Cover for treatment at an established veterinary specialist referral centre will only apply where such treatment is arranged by The Orchard Veterinary Centre and is considered essential (i.e. not elective) by the attending veterinary surgeon.
-Cover does not include alternative therapies (e.g. physiotherapy, hydrotherapy, homeopathy, acupuncture), any medicines dispensed by the referral centre, nor the first £150 of any claim.
+Cover does not include alternative therapies (e.g. homeopathy, acupuncture), physiotherapy or hydrotherapy at another centre, any medicines dispensed by the referral centre, nor the first £150 of any claim.
 Referral cover is only provided for cats, dogs and rabbits.

 The total value of treatment at other centres covered under the Scheme will be limited to the maximum shown on the Schedule of Benefits.
 Fees due to the Emergency or Referral Clinic must first be paid direct by the client and all invoices and receipts preserved.
 A claim form will then be supplied on request.

 Treatment under the Scheme is available by appointment at any of our surgeries during the normal opening times.
 Normal hours are 8.30 a.m. to 6.30 p.m. on weekdays, excluding national holidays and 8.30 am. to 1.30 p.m. on Saturday.
 Except as specified above, treatments given outside these hours or treatments at any other veterinary centre are not covered.
 The cost of a home visits is not covered by the Scheme.

 Treatment for conditions related to breeding is not covered.
 The Scheme does, however, include discounts for treatment to prevent breeding, for example neutering or anti-season injections.